The U.S. World War One Centennial Commission

 He was appointed to the Commission by then-President Barack Obama.

 Zoe Dunning was appointed to the San Francisco Library Commission by Mayor Ed Lee in July 2014.
 She currently serves as Director of Change Management for Future State consulting, helping her clients lead their organization and its stakeholders through large-scale operational transformation.
 A retired U.S. Navy officer, Commander Dunning was a leader in the successful campaign to repeal the military’s discriminatory Don’t Ask, Don’t Tell law.
 She is a Senior Fellow at the Truman National Security Project and serves on the board of Stanford Pride, a network of alumni, students, faculty, and staff connected to the LGBTQQI community.
 She holds an M.B.A. from Stanford University and a B.S. from the United States Naval Academy.

 She was appointed to the Commission by House Minority Leader Nancy Pelosi.

 Commissioner Debra Anderson

-Debra Anderson is the Quartermaster General of the Veterans of Foreign Wars (VFW) organization National Headquarters in Kansas City, MO.
+Debra Anderson is the former Quartermaster General of the Veterans of Foreign Wars (VFW) organization National Headquarters in Kansas City, MO.
 Anderson graduated from the University of Missouri Columbia.
 She served for 13 years in the U.S. Army, which included deployment to Operation Desert Storm.
 She has been awarded the Bronze Star medal, two Meritorious Service Medals, the Southeast Asia Service Medal, the Kuwait Liberation Medal, and the Parachutist Badge.